circuitdojo/zephyr-tools/README.md

 - [ ] Creating a new project from scratch/template
 - [ ] CI/CD
 - [ ] Init check for branchs and prompts which to download
+- [ ] Using probe-rs for programming (cross platform)
 - [x] Flashing via `west flash`
 - [x] Flashing via `newtmgr` or `mcumgr`
 - [x] Download and add `newtmgr` to path
 - [x] Linux support tested

 ## Release Notes

+## [0.1.9]

+### Changed:

+* west flash uses nrfjprog by default
+* adding a note to investigate using probe-rs to avoid installing j-link and nrfjprog
+* Success message using showInformationMessage
+* Changing success message for reset function

 ## [0.1.8]